 Clean the surface of commonly touched objects — use detergent or soap and water prior to disinfection.

-Disinfect the surface — use EPA-registered household disinfectants.
+Disinfect the surface — use appropriate disinfectants.
 Follow manufacturer’s instructions for application and dwell time.

-For more information on how to make your facility truly exceptional – a place where everyone feels equipped and empowered to contribute to a more hygienic environment, visit our hand and surface cleaning page.
+For more information on how to make your facility truly exceptional – a place where everyone feels equipped and empowered to contribute to a more hygienic environment, visit our Equip for the New Normal page.

 *Non-Food Contact Surfaces